FAQS NEW YORK STATE MEDICAID

 No. For everyone enrolled in Medicaid on or after March 18, 2020, Medicaid coverage must continue during the public health emergency, regardless of any change in circumstances that would otherwise result in termination.
 (Exceptions include a beneficiary who voluntarily requests termination or when someone moves out of NY State.)

 Q. Will my Unemployment Insurance Benefit (UIB) count as income for purposes of Medicaid eligibility?

 Yes and no. Although income received through UIB is typically countable income for purposes of Medicaid budgeting, some eligible individuals who are collecting UIB received an additional weekly compensation payment of $600.
 This is known as the Pandemic Unemployment Compensation.
 The CARES Act specifically directed states to disregard the additional $600 weekly Pandemic Unemployment benefit when determining eligibility for Medicaid.
 So, the regular UIB payments received are still counted as income, while the additional $600 weekly Pandemic Unemployment benefit is not counted as income.
 Guidance can be found here.
-This rule also applies to the (more recent) additional $300 weekly Lost Wages Assistance that some eligible individuals may be receiving currently.
-Guidance can be found here. has not yet been issued with regard to the reduced additional weekly compensation payment of $300.
+This rule also applies to the (more recent) additional $300 weekly Lost Wages Assistance that some eligible individuals may have received.
+Guidance can be found here.

 Q. Will my stimulus check count as income for purposes of Medicaid eligibility?

 No. The stimulus payments are not taxable income and therefore not countable in MAGI-based eligibility determinations.
-For non-MAGI determinations, the stimulus payments are not countable as income, and are an exempt resource for 12 months.
-After the 12-month period, any portion of the stimulus payment remaining is a countable resource.
+For non-MAGI determinations, the stimulus payments are also not countable as income, and are an exempt resource.

 Q. I am up for Recertification soon, will I be required to recertify my Medicaid eligibility?